 10. Declutter your bookshelves

-11. Write to authors you appreciate (And if they’re still alive, actually send your letter)
+11. Write to authors you appreciate (and if they’re still alive, actually send your letter)

 I doubt authors ever get tired of hearing thoughtful thank yous from their fans.
 Hunt down contact info for an author you love, and drop them a note!
 Handwritten letters are more rare these days, so if you can find an address, go that route.
 You never know when an author might write back!
 Also: what would you say to an author who’s passed away?
 Pretend they haven’t and write them a letter in your journal.
 It will help you feel connected to their work and give you new insights as you sort through what you loved about the book.

-12. Save favourite quotes and passages in your commonplace book
+12. Save favourite quotes and passages in your commonplace book or reading journal

 13. Patronize local bookshops